jssql1234/docs-sqlacc/docs/usage/gst/gst-amendment.md

 ---
 sidebar_position: 5
-title: Amendment
+title: Adjustment
-description: Amendment on GST - 03
+description: Adjustment on GST system
 slug: /usage/gst/gst-amendment
 tags: ["SQL Account", "Usage", "GST"]
 ---

+## GST - 03 Amendment

 For those company who might asked and self report to RMCD for the GST-03 amendment.
 It could be because of applying wrong tax code or others reasons.
 Therefore, this guide will explain the features to perform amendment on the particular GST-03 and re-submit via TAP website.

-## Notification On GST 03 Return Amendment
+### Notification On GST 03 Return Amendment

 In accordance with **Regulation 69 of the GST Regulation 2014**, with **effect from 23 August 2016**, rules on return amendments are follows: